the-crypt-keeper/can-ai-code/README.md

 **8/24** Evaluation of CodeLlama-Instruct 7B/13B completed, a Compare is also available.

 **8/20** Evaluation of LesslessMegaCoder completed which takes the honor of being the first 13B model to score a perfect 100% on the Python Test.

-**8/16** Evaluation of OpenOrca-Platypus2-13B completed.
-Thanks to @ishaan-jaff for integrating [LiteLLM](https://github.com/BerriAI/litellm) into `interview-langchain.py` which cleans up the code and opens the way to cleanly support additional models.

-**8/15** Evalution of OctoCoder completed.
-Having trouble getting OctoGeeX to work, so no results for that one yet.

-**8/12** Vicuna-1.5 7B bitsandbytes quants (INT8, FP4, NF4) results and compare are completed.
-CodeGeeX2 evaluation complete.
-Orca Mini V3 evaluation complete, along with some V2 quants.
-Evaluate InCoder.

 ## Test Suites